 The SESAME Users’ Committee represents the interests of users.

-The potential user community in the region, which in 2017 already numbered some 300, has been fostered by a variety of training opportunities and events (users’ meetings, schools and workshops) which have been supported by a range of national and international organizations.
+The user community in the region, which already numbers very nearly 1,000 scientists, has been fostered by a variety of training opportunities and events (users’ meetings, schools and workshops) which have been supported by a range of national and international organizations.
 As more beamlines are built, the number of users is expected to grow still further.